University of Santo Tomas Faculty of Arts and Letters: Special interest groups:

-DEKADA - the second oldest political party in the college; formerly referred to as "Dekada Nobenta" because of its foundation in December 2 of the year 1992; affiliated with the AKLAS (Alyansa ng Kristiyanong Lakas) Central Political Party.
+The Democratic Knights for Academic Advancement (DEKADA) is the second oldest political party in the Faculty of Arts and Letters.
+Originally called Dekada Nobenta, it was founded on December 2, 1992, and is affiliated with the AKLAS (Alyansa ng Kristiyanong Lakas) Central Political Party.

-Grand Alliance for Progress (GAP)- the first political party in the college to be established after the year 2000.
-During its early existence, GAP actively participated in the second People Power Revolution that toppled the regime of President Joseph Estrada.
-Also a pioneer member of the LTC, but pulled out their affiliation in 2006.
+The Grand Alliance for Progress (GAP) was the first political party in the Faculty established after the year 2000.
+In its early years, GAP actively joined the EDSA II that led to the ouster of President Joseph Estrada.
+It was also a founding member of the Lakas Tomasino Coalition (LTC) but pulled out of the coalition in 2006.